-Health Services Wing (HSW) formed in December 2001 and its headquarters moved to RAAF Base Amberley in January 2003.
+HEALTH SERVICES WING Health Services Wing (HSW) formed in December 2001 and its headquarters moved to RAAF Base Amberley in January 2003.
 HSW is responsible for generating and sustaining agile and scalable aerospace health capabilities for the joint force.
-These capabilities include expeditionary Medical Treatment Facilities, a global strategic Aeromedical Evacuation System and aerospace health support to enable Airbase operations.
+These capabilities include expeditionary medical treatment facilities, a global strategic aeromedical evacuation system and aerospace health support to enable airbase operations.
 The wing employs a mix of permanent and part-time health, medical specialist and support personnel to deliver aerospace health capability at the right place and at the right time to support joint operations.
-RAAF personnel from No.23 Squadron prepare to refuel a C-17A Globemaster III aircraft as part of Exercise Toxic Gauntlet at RAAF Base Amberley. → Dental Officer, Flight Lieutenant Maxwell Moody (left) and Dental Assistant Leading Aircraftwoman Melanie Fein, from 1EHS treat a patient during Exercise Regimen White 21 at RAAF Base Amberley.
+Air Load Team members from No.23 Squadron conduct a final check on pallets of Australian aid bound for Enga Province in Papua New Guinea onboard a C-17A Globemaster III at RAAF Base Amberley. → 1EHS aviators working closely with PACAF within the Role 2 Forward RSC on Exercise Viper Walk, Greenbank Training Area GBTA.

-NO.1 EXPEDITIONARY HEALTH SQUADRON No.1 Expeditionary Health Squadron (1EHS) delivers deployable aerospace health support to RAAF and ADF operations.
+NO.1 EXPEDITIONARY HEALTH SOUADRON No.1 Expeditionary Health Squadron (1EHS) delivers deployable aerospace health support to RAAF and ADF operations.
 Headquartered at RAAF Base Amberley, 1EHS also has detachments at RAAF Bases Townsville, East Sale and Richmond.
-As the lead for the deployable Air Force Role 2 Medical Treatment Facility and resuscitative surgical capabilities, 1EHS maintains specialist health elements to support sustained operations or short-notice contingency deployments. its deployable capabilities include primary health/emergency departments, surgery, intensive care, dental, environmental health, general wards, pathology, medical imaging, logistics and a deployable health facility command and control element.
+As the lead for the deployable Air Force Role 2 Medical Treatment Facility and resuscitative surgical capabilities, 1EHS maintains specialist health elements to support sustained operations or short-notice contingency deployments.
+Its deployable capabilities include primary health/emergency departments, surgery, intensive care, dental, environmental health, general wards, pathology, medical imaging, logistics and a deployable health facility command and control element.
 At permanent air bases, 1EHS also contributes to base health effects with personnel undertaking Garrison Clinical Duty within Joint Health Command health centres.

-NO.3 AEROMEDICAL EVACUATION SQUADRON DETACHMENT AMBERLEY No.3 Aeromedical Evacuation Squadron (3AMES) provides a specialised global aeromedical retrieval capability for the ADF.
+NO.3 AEROMEDICAL EVACUATION SQUADRON DETACHMENT AMBERLEY No.3 Aeromedical Evacuation Squadron (3AES) provides a specialised global aeromedical retrieval capability for the ADF.
 The squadron was originally formed in 1940 as No.3 RAAF Hospital, providing dedicated hospital services for more than 60 years before evolving into an expeditionary capability in early 2000s, then specialising in aeromedical evacuation from 2013.
 With its headquarters at RAAF Base Richmond, NSW, and a detachment at RAAF Base Amberley, the squadron comprises a cadre of medical, nursing, paramedical, specialist critical care professionals and support personnel dedicated to the conduct of aeromedical evacuation missions on a variety of civilian and military aircraft including the C-17A Globemaster, C-130J Hercules and C-27J Spartan.